 Sport on the Big Screen – At the harbour Arm

 The Big Screen on the Harbour Arm is THE place to watch great sporting events.
 This is one of the few places in the country where you can enjoy matches on a Big Screen.
-Entering the Olympic year, and with last year’s success in netball, cricket, rugby and more, there’s a lot to look forward to in 2020.
+Coronavirus might have put paid to sporting events for summer 2020, there will still be a lot to look forward to in 2021.
 Folkelife spoke to our community sporting heroes to find out why watching these events on the big screen is good for us!

 Tri Fusion Netball founder Jordon Mann